yeoman/generator-polymer/readme.md

 ```

 ### El
-Generates a polymer element in `app/elements`.
+Generates a polymer element in `app/elements` and appends an import to `app/elements/elements.html`.

 Example:
 ```bash